When Does Ovulation Occur? Calculate the Best Time to Conceive.

 These changes are driven by estrogen: when estrogen levels increase, it directly affects the quality of cervical mucus.
 Since estrogen must increase in order for ovulation to occur, observing the changes in your cervical mucus is an excellent and effective method for estimating when ovulation will occur.
 Typically, ovulation occurs on the last day of fertile cervical mucus (but of course, you never know when the last day of fertile mucus is until the next day).

-Cervical mucus does not confirm that ovulation occurred, only that estrogen levels are increasing as your body gears up to ovulate.
+Cervical mucus does not confirm that a mature egg was released, only that estrogen levels are increasing as your body gears up to ovulate.
 It’s important to combine cervical mucus observations with temperature in order to know when ovulation occurred.

 Ovulation Predictor Kits

 Ovulation predictor kits (OPKs) are urine tests that look for the presence of luteinizing hormone (LH) in your urine (some OPKs can also detect the presence of estrogen, as well as LH, but for this article, we will refer to the LH tests only).
 LH is the hormone that tells your ovaries to release an egg.

 For most of your cycle, LH levels are low and variable.
 But when estrogen levels get high enough, it triggers a surge in LH.
 Most women ovulate about 24 hours after the beginning of the LH surge.